naveenkusakula/Data-Analysis/README.md

-# Sentiment & Simantic Analysis
+# Sentiment & Semantic Analysis

 1. SentimentAnalysis.py - Perform Sentiment Analysis on the extracted tweets and determine the polarity
-2. SimanticAnalysis.py - Perform Simantic Analysis on the extracted tweets
+2. SemanticAnalysis.py - Perform Semantic Analysis on the extracted tweets

 # Tweets ETL